markwbeers/BTC_Visual_Arbitrage_Analyzer/README.md

        + try using Find/Replace on "COIN" and "BTSP" to toggle where seems appropiate use method `Ctrl-F` and then choose `Replace`
        + review specific notes below prior to any code manipulation

-### "rule of thumb" ways to understand and manipulate formulas
+### "rules of thumb" ways to understand and manipulate formulas

+**date changes** to change dates for analysis, select the end tag of a dataframe carrying the date, highlight the **"_MMDD"** with the cursor.
++ hold `Ctrl-F` and then choose `Replace` to swap in a different date from Q1 2018 to experiment with the data.
++ Use 'Replace all' to fully update all relevant data frames and effectively allow for fast recoded manipulation of data.

 **swap out "_coin" for "_btsp" or vice versa when manipulating data** since the x-axis on the visualization is also the "Timestamp" index - look for patterns to see if advantages to trading only near opening and/or closing.